Moving from Children's Services to Adult Social Care

 We should carry out a transition assessment at a time of significant benefit.

 This means thinking about the timing of the assessment and what might be going on in your day-to-day life, such as exams or medical treatment.
+It also means doing the assessment at a time in your life when planning for adulthood can start in good time.

 How to request a transition assessment